News Feature – St. Marys Journal Argus, and online at OurPerth.ca. (Oct 8, ’16)

 Listed Author – Durham Region Local Authors Database, hosted by Ajax Public Library.

-Guest Facilitator – WCDR “Reading As Writers” (RAW) website, with colleague Ruth Walker, about Rabindranath Maharaj’s first novel Homer in Flight.
+Guest Facilitator – WCDR “Reading As Writers” (RAW) website, with Ruth Walker, about Rabindranath Maharaj’s first novel Homer in Flight.
 (Nov – Dec ’10)

 Solo Exhibitions – “Fragments of the Missing” series, Central Whitby Public Library.
 The textwork series “Slipstream” was also at Artspace on the Mezzanine, Clarington Public Library, Bowmanville.
 (Oct – Nov ’10)